Jenny and Penny on QUALITY CONTROL DUTIES

 Dave lives on 5 acres with a large re-forested area, vegetable garden, chickens and ducks – so he always has a lot of material for making simple compost heaps like these.

 TOP TIP: Make your HOT COMPOST in a spot where you want to have a new garden bed – then just rake it out, when it is ready, and PLANT – bingo!

-1. Make a simple frame with some chicken wire and pickets.
-You can also use wooden pallets/straw bales/old bits of corrugated iron etc. It just needs to be big enough to generate heat.
+STEP 1.
+Make a simple frame with some chicken wire and pickets.
+You can also use wooden pallets/straw bales/old bits of corrugated iron etc. It just needs to be big enough to generate heat – AT LEAST ONE METER SQUARE.
 Put on your best hat.

-2. If you have looked at the previous blogs for making a NO-DIG garden and COMPOSTING you will see that we are going to use exactly the same ‘lasagne’ methods that we used in those – layering CARBON with NITROGEN about 15:1.
+STEP 2.
+If you have looked at the previous posts for making a NO-DIG garden and COMPOSTING you will see that we are going to use exactly the same LASAGNE methods that we used in those – layering CARBON with NITROGEN about 5:1.

-8. You just keep layering until the heap is complete.
-Make sure you water it well and then cover it.
+STEP 8.
+You just keep layering until the heap is complete.
+Make sure you water it well and then COVER IT.
 You need to keep heavy rain out and the heat in.
-What this may lack in looks will make up for fattest eggplants and greenest lettuces.
+What this may lack in looks will make up for the fattest eggplants and greenest lettuces you will ever grow!.

 LASTLY – IT WILL TAKE ABOUT THREE MONTHS FOR THE HEAP TO BE PROPERLY COMPOSTED – slower in WINTER